vineetk1/conversational-transaction-bot/convert_to_default_formats/default_format_example.md

 ```

 In the above dictionary, "persona" is a list of strings where each string consists of the personality of the bot.
 In this dictionary, "persona" is an empty list.
-Following is an explanation of the interactions between a User and a Bot:
+Following is an explanation of a dialogue between a User and a Bot:
 * A User connects with a Restaurant Reservation System
 * (0) Bot sends a message,*dlgs_lst[2]['bot'][0]*
 * (1) The User responds with a message, *dlgs_lst[2]['user'][1]*